 Frequently Asked Questions

 Moon face, dorsocervical fat pad/buffalo hump, and striae are considered highly specific Cushingoid features.
-However, there are many patients with hypercortisolism who do not present with these phenotypic features.
+However, there are many people with hypercortisolism who do not present with these phenotypic features.

-These patients may have multiple progressive metabolic derangements and feature comorbidities commonly seen in the general population (eg, obesity, diabetes, hypertension, and depression).
+These people may have multiple progressive metabolic derangements and feature comorbidities commonly seen in the general population (eg, obesity, diabetes, hypertension, and depression).
 The absence of Cushingoid physical features does not exclude patients from having hypercortisolism.
-Patients with an adrenal source of hypercortisolism do not typically display Cushingoid phenotypic features.
-In a meta-analysis published in 2019, patients with adrenal incidentalomas, only 0.2% (n=6/2745) of patients with adrenal incidentalomas developed overt Cushingoid features, and these patients had an increased risk for developing cardiometabolic conditions.5
+People with an adrenal source of hypercortisolism do not typically display Cushingoid phenotypic features.
+In a meta-analysis published in 2019, only 0.2% (n=6/2745) of people with adrenal incidentalomas developed overt Cushingoid features.2

-Multiple publications support the use of DST to screen for ACS.1-3 The Endocrine Society Guidelines recommend a 1-mg DST cutoff of >1.8 µg/dL to screen patients who do not exhibit the clinical features or signs and symptoms but are suspected of having ACS.
-A 1-mg DST cutoff of >1.8 µg/dL achieves sensitivity rates greater than 95%.4
+Multiple publications support the use of DST to screen for ACS.
+The Endocrine Society Guidelines and the European Society of Endocrinology recommend a 1-mg DST cutoff of >1.8 µg/dL to screen people who do not exhibit the clinical features or signs and symptoms but are suspected of having ACS.
+A 1-mg DST cutoff of >1.8 µg/dL achieves sensitivity rates greater than 95%.4,5

-The following factors may interfere with the reliability and accuracy of the results from a 1-mg DST4:
+The following factors may interfere with the reliability and accuracy of the results from a 1-mg DST1,4:

 • Drugs that may alter dexamethasone metabolism (eg, anticonvulsants, or other drugs that may induce CYP450 or CYP3A4 metabolism)